Stals/hugo-share-buttons/README.md

 # Hugo Share Buttons
-hugo-share-buttons is a [partial template](https://gohugo.io/templates/partials/) that allows you to show social share buttons on your Hugo website, without any JavaScript or http requests.
+hugo-share-buttons is a [partial template](https://gohugo.io/templates/partials/) that allows you to show social share buttons on your Hugo website without any JavaScript or http requests.
 It is based on sharingbuttons.io and can look something like this:
 <br>
 <img src="https://letsmakeagame.net/github/hugo-share-buttons/hugo-share-buttons-all.png" height="60">